Summer-16/CSGO-VMPanel/README.md

 ### If you like my work , Consider donating to the project and support me.
 Thank You

 ## Latest Development build (Changelogs)
-- Some fixes and improvemnts
+- Some fixes and improvements
 - New setting option added to enable disable vip listing on public dashboard
 - Sourceban integration on-going (under development)